Top Rated in Orange County

 Skin Reduction Surgery (Post Bariatric Surgery) in Orange County

 Skin Reduction surgery is an essential and final component in the journey patients embark on after post-bariatric surgery.
 As Newport Beach post-bariatric surgery patients lose their unwanted weight, they will universally observe a decrease in total body fat but only minimal resolution of their unwanted, redundant skin.
 Skin redundancy can be minimal, moderate, or severe, as observed by the development of multiple skin rolls and/or rashes.
 Skin redundancy can be observed over the face and neck, arms, breasts, armpits, upper back (under the bra region), abdomen, lower back (above the buttocks), pubic region, lateral thighs, and medial thighs.
 Above skin redundancies result in sagging of the breasts, buttocks, thighs, and genitalia.
 Over a one to two-year period, weight loss over 100 pounds is routine for post-bariatric patients who attend regular counseling and maintain a healthy lifestyle.
 Unfortunately, the accumulation of redundant skin eventually becomes a psychological obstacle to physical activity and a burden.
-Patients who see Surgeon Our Surgical Team in consultation for a post-bariatric surgery often complain that despite having been dedicated to losing incredible amounts of weight, they continue to carry large amounts of skin that precludes them from exercise, outdoor activities and fitting into smaller-sized clothes.
-In order to figure out which procedure is best for you, we encourage you to make a complimentary consultation with Our Surgical Team.
+Patients who see Surgeon Dr. Paris in consultation for a post-bariatric surgery often complain that despite having been dedicated to losing incredible amounts of weight, they continue to carry large amounts of skin that precludes them from exercise, outdoor activities and fitting into smaller-sized clothes.
+In order to figure out which procedure is best for you, we encourage you to make a complimentary consultation with Dr. Paris.

 Procedure